 Within just a few hours after the eruption, a thick blanket of ash began falling upon the town - and ash continued falling for the next three days, covering the town up to one foot deep.
 The residents of Kodiak were forced to take shelter indoors.
-Many buildings collapsed from the weight of heavy ash on their roofs.
+Some buildings collapsed from the weight of heavy ash on their roofs.

 Outside, the ash made breathing difficult, stuck to moist eyes, and completely blocked the light of the sun at midday.
 Any animal or person who was caught outside probably died from suffocation, blindness, or an inability to find food and water.

 Back on the peninsula, heavy pyroclastic flows swept over 20 kilometers down the valley of Knife Creek and the upper Ukak River.
 (A pyroclastic flow is a mixture of superheated gas, dust, and ash that is heavier than the surrounding air and flows down the flank of the volcano with great speed and force.)